 Step 1

 Heat water in a stainless steel or glass bowl.
-Green tea becomes unpleasant when overheating, so always check the temperature.
+Green tea becomes unpleasant when overheated, so always check the temperature.
 Use a kitchen thermometer to check whether it's around 85°C.

 Step 2

-Please turn off the heat once it reaches the boiling point.
+Please turn off the heat once it reaches boiling.
 Presently, let it cool for a couple of minutes.

 Step 3